 The precise matching of the amounts of foreign currency exchange transactions and the value of the portfolio securities involved will not generally be possible since the future value of such securities in foreign currencies will change as a consequence of market movements in the value of those securities between the dates the currency exchange transactions are entered into and the dates they mature.
 It is also impossible to forecast with precision the market value of portfolio securities at the expiration or maturity of a forward or futures contract.
 Accordingly, it may be necessary for the fund to purchase additional foreign currency on the spot market (and bear the expense of such purchase) if the market value of the security or securities being hedged is less than the amount of foreign currency the fund is obligated to deliver and a decision is made to sell the security or securities and make delivery of the foreign currency.
-Conversely, it may be necessary to sell on the spot market some of the foreign currency received upon the sale of the portfolio security or securities if the market value of such security or securities exceeds the amount of foreign currency the fund is obligated to deliver.
+Conversely, it may be necessary to sell on the spot market value of such security or securities if the market value of the solution is made to sell the security or securities and make delivery of the foreign currency.
+Conversely, it may be necessary to sell on the spot market value of such security or securities if the market value of the solution is currency to securities if the market value of the security or securities if the market value of such security or securities exceeds the amount of foreign currency the fund is obligated to deliver.

 As noted above, the fund may purchase or sell exchange-listed and over-the-counter call and put options on foreign currency futures contracts and on foreign currencies.
 A put option on a futures contract gives the fund the right to assume a short position in the futures contract until or at the expiration of the option.
 A put option on a currency gives the fund the right to sell the currency at an exercise price until or at the expiration of the option.
 A call option on a futures contract gives the fund the right to assume a long position in the futures contract until or at the expiration of the option.
+A call option of the option.
 A call option on a currency gives the fund the right to purchase the currency at the exercise price until or at the expiration of the option.